arsalan-anwari/openinfer/README.md

 Think of OpenInfer as:

-> *A small, ML‑focused compiler frontend embedded in Rust.*
+> **A small, ML-focused compiler frontend embedded in Rust.**

-You describe **what happens** and **in what order**.
+You describe **what happens and in what order**.
-OpenInfer decides **how to execute it efficiently** on the chosen hardware.
+OpenInfer decides **how to execute it efficiently**.

+The DSL is closer in spirit to **ONNX / XLA / TVM IRs** than to eager frameworks like PyTorch.

 ---

-## High‑Level Workflow
+## High-Level Workflow

 ```
 Model Package (.oinf)
         │
         ▼
  graph!
-DSL  ──▶  Symbolic Graph (blocks + ops)
+DSL  ──▶  Symbolic Graph
                         │
-                        ├─▶ Simulator (lazy, correctness‑first)
+                        ├─▶ Simulator (correctness-first)
                         │
-                        └─▶ Evaluator / Compiler
+                        └─▶ Analyzer / Compiler
                                ▼
-                        Device‑specific source code
+                        Device-specific source code
 ```

 ---

 ## Minimal Example

-A very small graph that:
+A minimal graph that:

 * Takes an input tensor
 * Applies two operations